bBlocks/compose/README.md

 Besides helpful compose and inherit methods the library goes with two polyfills.
 Including the library automatically fixes the problem in IE11.

-## Bulky code to define properties, inherit and compose object using native javascript methods.
+## Problem: Bulky code to define properties, inherit and compose object using native javascript methods

 The example above looks bulky in native JS code.